mcmah309/containeryard/README.md

 The above example is of a `yard.yaml` file composes modules to create containerfiles.

-To build the Containfiles defined in a `yard.yaml`, simply run `yard build .`
+To build the Containfiles defined in a `yard.yaml` file, simply run `yard build .`

 ## Declaring A Simple Module